 How do you approach writing a cover letter for a teaching job?

-If you’ve finished writing your resume and you’re happy with the end product, now it’s time to tackle that all-important teaching cover letter.
+If you’ve finished writing your resume and are happy with the end product, now it’s time to tackle that all-important teaching cover letter.
 Make sure it shows your personality and passion for education.

-I know, it can be difficult to fit in all you want to say into one short teaching application letter.
+I know it not easy to fit in all you want to say into one short teaching application letter.
 As your cover letter serves as a school district’s first impression of you, you want to make it great.
 Writing a cover letter for a teaching job to show passion will pay huge dividends.

-Oftentimes, in an effort to impress, teachers tend to get long-winded when writing their cover letter.
+Oftentimes, to impress, teachers tend to get long-winded when writing their cover letter.
 But longer doesn’t equal better.
 Remember, you have room on your teacher resume to include additional skills, keywords, accomplishments.

 Your cover letter is a school principal’s first impression of you as a candidate for the teaching position they have available.
-Therefore, the style and message of your cover letter are incredibly important in determining whether or not an employer will read your resume and call you in for a job interview.
-So the writing of your cover letter is very important.
+Therefore, your cover letter’s style and message are essential in determining whether or not an employer will read your resume and call you in for a job interview.
+So the writing of your cover letter is critical.

 Hiring managers tend only to glance at cover letters and resumes to decide whether or not the applicant should be brought in for an interview.
 You have 15 to 25 seconds to grab their attention.
-Since they see 100+ applications for each open position, it is understandable they only scan to select the few lucky candidates.
-This is why it is critical your application letter for teaching is written in an easy to read format and that it is also brief in length.
+Since they see 100+ applications for each open position, they only scan to select the few lucky candidates.
+This is why it is critical your application letter for teaching is written in an easy-to-read format and that it is also brief in length.